wanhose/cookie-dialog-monster/packages/browser-extension/docs/README.md

 ## Installation (only for developers or Mozilla Firefox users)

-1. Clone this repository and then run `yarn install`
-2. Build this repository running the command `yarn workspace browser-extension run build`
+1. Start by cloning the repository to your local machine using the command `git clone <repository-url>` or downloading it from the assets section of a release.
+2. Navigate to the cloned repository's directory with `cd <repository-name>`.
+3. Open your browser's extensions page:
+   - For Chrome, navigate to [chrome://extensions](chrome://extensions)
+   - For Firefox, navigate to [about:addons](about:addons)
+   - For Edge, navigate to [edge://extensions](edge://extensions)
-3. Go to [yourbrowser://extensions](yourbrowser://extensions) (different URL based on your browser)
+     (Replace with the correct URL based on your browser)
-4. Enable **Developer mode**
+4. Enable **Developer mode** (usually a toggle switch in the top right corner of the extensions page).
-5. Then, click the **Load unpacked** button and select the generated `build` folder
+5. Click on the **Load unpacked** button.
+6. A file dialog will open.
+Navigate to and select the `packages/browser-extension/src` folder from the cloned repository.
-6. That's all, you have a development build of this extension
+7. Congratulations!
+You've successfully loaded the development build of this extension.

-Please note, each time you want to see changes made in the code you will need to rebuild and refresh the extension
+To ensure you're using the latest version of the extension, it's important to regularly pull the latest changes from the repository.
+You can do this by navigating to the repository's directory in your terminal and running the command `git pull`.
+This will fetch and download the latest changes from the remote repository and merge them into your local repository.

+In some cases, after pulling the latest changes and rebuilding the extension, your browser may not immediately reflect the updates.
+This is because browsers typically cache extensions for performance reasons.
+To manually update the extension, navigate to your browser's extensions page.
+Look for a button or option to "Update" or "Reload" the extension.
+This forces the browser to reload the extension, ensuring it's running the latest version.
+Remember, this process may vary slightly depending on the browser you're using.
+Always refer to your browser's specific instructions for managing extensions.

 ## Contributing